statscol/ocr-LLM-image-summarizer/README.md

 # Tests

-Some unit tests were included, run `pytest` in the root folder.
+Some unit tests were included, run `pytest` from the root folder of this repo.

 # To do